zack-humphries/Parallized-Learning-with-Deep-Neural-Network/README.md

 # Deep Neural Network in C with 2 layers
 ## Class: COMP 605: Scientific Computing
-## Names: Anuradha Agarwal, Thomas Keller, Zack Humphries
+## Names: Zack Humphries, Anuradha Agarwal, Thomas Keller

 # Files and folder in this directory: